prajwal11082000-maker/ROS/README.md

 # Nav2

+"Where am I?" and "What does the world look like?"

 a highly modular system designed to move a robot from Point A to Point B safely and efficiently while avoiding obstacles.

 The Workflow: